 They are all multi-syllable word.
 I’m not collecting single-syllable words whose meaning changes depending on how they are pronounced (e.g., “now I read the books I read when I was a child”, or “we lead the world in production of lead”, or “a tear in his muscle lead him to shed a tear”).

-With two-syllable examples it is often (always?) the case that the noun form has the stress at the front, whereas the verb form has the stress at the back.
-I’d be particularly interested in any opposite examples.
+It seems to always be the case that the noun form has the stress at the front, whereas the verb / adjective / other forms have the stress later.
+I’m particularly interested in any opposite examples.

 Below is my collection.
 Pls let me know of others!